superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 If you can do it using items in your backpack, then you can now also do it by including items in nearby storage crates, vehicles, drones, workstations, collectors, etc.

 ## Organise
-In addition, you can easily Push and Pull to and from any of those sources to nearby crates, for excellent inventory management.
+You can easily Push and Pull to and from any of those sources to nearby crates, for excellent inventory management.

 **Quick start:** Install, open your Backpack by itself, and look for the **Useables** window next to it — it shows your best healing, food, and drink items, pulled from your extended inventory.